junnkim/gcp_cloud_workshop/README.md

 <img src="https://github.com/junnkim/gcp_cloud_workshop/assets/104690669/5d03bc81-dfe3-4f7d-9d01-a475e7eeda1a" width="400" height="200">

-You will be promoted to a google account to use and you will need to create a google account if you do not already have one.
+You will be prompted to create a google account to use, and you will need to create a google account if you do not already have one.
 Once complete, you will be taken to the GCP home page:

 <img src="https://github.com/junnkim/gcp_cloud_workshop/assets/104690669/d2f78299-2791-44fc-9d19-f9e0c22f6cc9" width="600" height="300">